intelligent-environments-lab/CityLearn/docs/source/index.rst

       :scale: 8 %
       :target: https://sdgs.un.org/goals/goal13

-CityLearn is an open source OpenAI Gym environment for the implementation of Multi-Agent Reinforcement Learning (RL) for building energy coordination and demand response in cities :cite:p:`https://doi.org/10.48550/arxiv.2012.10504, 10.1145/3360322.3360998`.
+CityLearn is an open source Farama Foundation Gymnasium environment for the implementation of Multi-Agent Reinforcement Learning (RL) for building energy coordination and demand response in cities :cite:p:`https://doi.org/10.48550/arxiv.2012.10504, 10.1145/3360322.3360998`.
 A major challenge for RL in demand response is the ability to compare algorithm performance :cite:p:`VAZQUEZCANTELI20191072`.
 Thus, CityLearn facilitates and standardizes the evaluation of RL agents such that different algorithms can be easily compared with each other.

 .. image:: ../../assets/images/dr.jpg
    :scale: 30 %